Cottage Grove in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Alexander Smith House (approx. 4.1 miles away); Conical Mound (approx. 4.2 miles away); Drohman Farm (approx. 4.4 miles away); Hiestand School (approx. 4.9 miles away); Hiestand Park (approx. 5.1 miles away); Boutell House (approx. 5.4 miles away); Reindahl Memorial Park (approx. 5.9 miles away); Edna Taylor Conservation Park (approx. 5.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 26, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 832 times since then and 4 times this year.
+It was originally submitted on October 26, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 916 times since then and 23 times this year.
 Photos: 1, 2, 3. submitted on October 26, 2010, by William J. Toman of Green Lake, Wisconsin. • Bill Pfingsten was the editor who published this page.